Romanian Olympiad in Informatics

 The Romanian Olympiad in Informatics (Olimpiada Națională de Informatică, ONI) is an annual competitive programming contest for secondary school students in Romania.
 It gathers about 300 high-school students (9th to 12th grade) and about 160 gymnasium students (5th to 8th grade).

-The contest takes place over two days, in sessions of 3–5 hours each, and consists of providing computationally efficient solutions to one to four problems of an algorithmic nature.
+The contest takes place over two days, in sessions of 3–5 hours each, and consists of providing computationally efficient solutions to one to four problems of an algorithmic nature, in the C or C++ programming languages.
 Contestants compete individually.
-To participate, students must first qualify within their school, then town/city, then county.
+To participate, students must first qualify within their school, then town/city (if there are enough interested contestants), then county.
 At the end of the Olympiad, a special contest further selects the top ~20 students for the International Olympiad in Informatics (IOI).
-Since 1990, Romanian students have won 32 gold medals at the IOI, ranking the country #4 worldwide.
+Since 1990, Romanian students have won 38 gold medals at the IOI, ranking the country #6 worldwide as of 2026.

+Similarly to the IOI, each solution is checked against some test cases for the problem, each with its own value, totalling to 100 per problem.
+Contestants can get grading information for their submission during the test by uploading them to the CMS (Contest Management System) hosted on SEPI's server, which is the same software used at the IOI.
+Other network traffic is blocked.

+Oftentimes a problem can have multiple subtasks which are different versions of the same idea and multiple types of algorithm are required to solve them all.

 History

 The first Romanian Olympiad in Informatics was held in 1978 and consisted of a hand-written portion, and a computer portion, the latter giving a choice of programming language among Fortran, COBOL and ASSIRIS.